Caleman34/Alcohol_and_Happiness_HTML_Website/README.md

 ## Click <a href="https://caleman34.github.io/" rel="noopener" target="_blank">here</a> for live webpage on Github.com

-## Background

-Data is more powerful when we share it with others!
-Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.

 ![Assets/images/drinkingtogether.png](Assets/images/drinkingtogether.png)

 For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be using project 1.